bhartiy/learnsellacious/pages/36.marketplace/12.store-availability/docs.md

 ![](Screenshot%202020-06-05%20at%203.10.14%20PM.png)

-3. Configure Store timing in Sellers profile in backend or sellers edit profile in frontend.
+3. Configure Store timing in Sellers profile from sellacious backend or sellers edit profile in frontend.
 Here **Show store availability** is to show store status(open/closed) on the store page and **Show store timing** is to show store timing on the store page.

 ![](Screenshot%202020-05-21%20at%2010.38.24%20AM.png)